tharunc-NEU/tesla_supply_chain/README.md

 grid_search.fit(X_train, y_train)
 ```

-After hyperparameter tuning, the model was trained on the dataset, and we evaluated its performance using classification metrics.
+After hyperparameter tuning, the model was trained on the dataset, and I evaluated its performance using classification metrics.

 ## **5. Handling Class Imbalance with SMOTE**
 The dataset exhibited class imbalance, where most articles predicted low demand.
-To address this, we applied SMOTE (Synthetic Minority Over-sampling Technique) to balance the class distribution.
+To address this, I applied SMOTE (Synthetic Minority Over-sampling Technique) to balance the class distribution.

 ```python
 from imblearn.over_sampling import SMOTE